yoosofan/prezentprogramo/docs/presentations.rst

 Shape-scaling
 .............

-Bildumilo! will scale the path so that all the slides that need to fit into the path will fit into the path.
+Prezentprogramo! will scale the path so that all the slides that need to fit into the path will fit into the path.
 If you therefore have several paths in your presentation, they will **not** keep their relative sizes, but will be resized so the slides fit.
 If you need to have the shapes keep their relative